GabPrato/batch-transforms/README.md

 ## RandomHorizontalFlip
 Applies the equivalent of [`torchvision.transforms.RandomHorizontalFlip`](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomHorizontalFlip) to a batch of images.
+Images are independently transformed.
 > Note: This transform acts out of place by default, i.e., it does not mutate the input tensor.
 #### `__init__(p=0.5, inplace=False)`
 * __p__ _(float)_ – probability of an image being flipped.